ultimatedotfiles/strap/README.md

 ### What is a Strap Plugin?

-A strap plugin is first and foremost just a git repository that conforms to a file structure that Strap can understand.
+A strap plugin is just a git repository that conforms to a file structure that Strap can understand.
 This means Strap can pull in functionality from anywhere it can access a git repository via a simple `git clone` command based on the plugin's unique identifier.

-#### Strap Plugin Identifier
+### Strap Plugin Identifier

-A Strap plugin identifier is a globally-unique string that uniquely identifies a specific plugin's source.
+A Strap plugin identifier is a string that uniquely identifies a plugin's source.

 The plugin identifier string format MUST adhere to the following format: